Prashant961992/prashantQuiz/README.md

 To enhance the user experience, I have changed the button color to green and red for correct and wrong answers, respectively.
 Moreover, I have shown the timer, question number, and score at the top of the screen.

 Finally, upon completion of the game, I have displayed the total score and a win or lose message.
-Please note that since no message was mentioned in the documentation for 6 and 8 correct answers, I have set those messages as blank.
+Please note that since no message was mentioned in the documentation for 6 and 8 correct answers, I have set the message to show "You Won!" for 6 correct answers and "Congratulations.
+You Won!" for 8 correct answers.

 In conclusion, I am delighted to have completed the practical task successfully and hope that it meets your expectations.
 Thank you for providing me with this opportunity.